ashutoshthakur454/UGP/README.md

 ![image](https://github.com/user-attachments/assets/3518d961-6f7a-4462-b8ae-6678be9faa78)

-Predicted Human Fatality after feature selection, using Artificial Neural Networks.
+Predicted Human Fatality with R² 0.55 after feature selection, using Artificial Neural Networks.

 ![image](https://github.com/user-attachments/assets/07707cbf-570d-40a3-8b0f-39846aaf0838) ![image](https://github.com/user-attachments/assets/84001c88-ce3a-4be3-a06d-13f46dbdd475)

 Now estimating humans displaced.
 Used KNNimputer to fill in the missing values.
-Achieved r2 score of 0.58 using Linear Regression.<br>
+Achieved R² score of 0.58 using Linear Regression.<br>

 We plotted various heat maps to visually show how the impact of floods were spread across the state of Assam and its nearby region.